KNurmik/ML-Playground/README.md

 # ML-Playground
 Implementing machine learning and statistical models from scratch using NumPy and PyTorch.

-See 'models' folder for detailed documentation on usage.
+See `models` folder for detailed documentation on usage.

 Currently implemented models:
 - Linear Regression